subdgtl/WFC/wfc_cli/README.md

 # wfc_cli

-A command-line prototyping app for Wave Function Collapse.
+A command-line prototype for exploring Wave Function Collapse.
 Run with `--help` to see options.

-The app has a mandatory adjacency rules CSV input file (the `<input>` positional argument), an optional initial state TXT file (the `--initial-state` argument), and produces an output TXT file.
+The app has a mandatory rules CSV input file (the `<input>` positional argument), an optional initial state TXT file (the `--initial-state` argument), and produces an output TXT file.